VaniaTominc/GA-Project-04/README.md

 + ### Frontend

-As soon as I set up the back-end, I successfully connected it to the front-end and started building the front-end.
+As soon as I set up the backend, I successfully connected it to the frontend and started building the frontend.
 In the Django administration, it looked like this.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/83227280/130603351-1b4878be-3e5d-48c4-b670-f365fd3de1e2.png">